chef/chef-web-docs/chef_master/source/knife_status.rst

 This subcommand has the following options:

 ``QUERY``
-   The search query used to identify a list of items on a Chef server.
+   The search query used to identify a list of items on a Chef Infra Server.
 This option uses the same syntax as the ``search`` subcommand.

 ``--hide-by-mins``
-   Hide nodes that have performed a successful chef-client run within the last specified number of minutes.
+   Hide nodes that have performed a successful Chef Infra Client run within the last specified number of minutes.
 The number of minutes to hide is provided as an integer, such as ``--hide-by-mins 10``.

 ``-H``, ``--hide-healthy``
-   Hide nodes on which a chef-client run has occurred within the previous hour.
+   Hide nodes on which a Chef Infra Client run has occurred within the previous hour.

    Deprecated in favor of the ``--hide-by-mins`` option in Chef Client 12.6 and above.